-Coenzyme Q10 (CoQ10) is one of the most effective natural remedies for high blood pressure, and is prescribed as a medical treatment in some countries, such as Japan, to improve blood pressure control.
+Coenzyme Q10 (sometimes shortened to CoQ10) is one of the most effective natural remedies for high blood pressure, and is prescribed as a medical treatment in some countries, such as Japan, to improve blood pressure control.

 Coenzyme Q10 is needed for energy production